 22 months 100% French oak with 65% new 300l medium toast barrels.

 Viticulturist: Dirkie Mouton

 Climate & Soil

 Mediterranean climate with precisely 995mm rainfall during vintage growing season.
-Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds wines, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
+Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds wines, particularly Cabernet Sauvignon and Syrah which lend themselves to full-bodied wines with a powerful structure.
 These Single Vineyards (Block 7 and Block 4, which produce the highest quality Syrah and Cabernet Sauvignon on the Estate) were planted in 1998 and 2000.
-Our North facing vineyards are planted in Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, with iron stone deposits, showing good water retention which allows for only moderate vine stress during dry years, A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.
+Our North facing vineyards are planted in Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, with ironstone deposits, showing good water retention which allows for only moderate vine stress during dry years, A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.

 Early bud break and very dry conditions in the months following resulted in irrigation management being used.
 This led to a short and challenging harvest.
 Harvest volume was normal, up by 0.8%.
 The 2015 vintage is well structured with a lighter body and linear fruit expression.